danpadmore/DotNetPocoComparisonDiscussion/README.md

 ## To run
 This is not an application, but a set of tests that demonstrates a point.

-So to run just open in Visual Studio, go to Test Explorer and run all tests.
+So to run just open the solution in Visual Studio, go to Test Explorer and run all tests.